tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/manageddisks/snapshots/snapshots-create-or-update.md

 | ------------ | ----------- |
 | **sourceUri** | Specifies the storage URI of a blob in an unmanaged storage account.
 Only used if `createOption` is **Import**. |

-### From importing an unmanaged blob in a different subscription
+### Create a snapshot by importing an unmanaged blob from a different subscription

 ```json
 {